- Why It’s Good to Buy Books from Stores

 - Multicultural Fantasy

-A list-in-progress of fantasy that draws substantially on real-world cultures other than Celtic, Norse, and feudal European.
+A (now regrettably out-of-date) list of fantasy that draws substantially on real-world cultures other than Celtic, Norse, and feudal European.

 - Fantasy Adaptations

-Another list-in-progress, this one of fantasy that adapts a specific pre-existing narrative.
+Another out-of-date list, this one of fantasy that adapts a specific pre-existing narrative.

 - Learning to See Through Photos